dreamfactorysoftware/platform-wiki/setup-guide/1-setup-a-collector/contrib-nodejs-collector/SnowCannon-setup-guide.md

 For the purpose of this guide, we are going to assume:

-1. That you want to log the Snowplow event data collected by SnowCannon to **Amazon S3**
+1. That you want to log the DreamFactory event data collected by SnowCannon to **Amazon S3**
 2. That you want to use **Fluentd** to handle the actual file upload to S3 (versus SnowCannon's built-in S3 sink)
 3. That you will use **Upstart** as your service wrapper
 4. That you will use **Monit** as your process monitor